JUDSYS/judsys.github.com/src/content/open_questions.en.md

 Should implementations be required to inform the user when dynamic content is present?
 What file formats must be required to check for dynamic content?

-See section 9.2.
-Dynamic Content of the JUDSYS-1 spec ([link for version 01]((https://judsys.github.io/specs/draft-judsys1-01.html#rfc.section.9.2)).
+See section [9.2.
+Dynamic Content](/specs/draft-judsys1-latest.html#rfc.section.9.2) of the JUDSYS-1 spec.